Real estate decisions are not made by mood

 Posted in

-The Saudi real estate sector welcomes the year 2026 with a view that goes beyond traditional optimism to a new reality that will pave the way for the disappearance of the «real estate bubble», paving the way for stability in everything related to the sector, making us consider the new year as a year of real maturity; based on the modernization of legislation and regulations, based on advanced technology, and guided by great confidence and optimism that is as clear as the sun in the fourth day.
+The Saudi real estate sector is looking ahead to 2026 with a perspective that goes beyond conventional optimism to a new reality that will pave the way for the disappearance of the «real estate bubble,» thereby paving the path to stability across all aspects of the sector, leading us to view the new year as one of true maturity—built on updated legislation and regulations, supported by advanced technology, and guided by confidence and optimism as clear as the midday sun.

-From quantitative expansion to smart selection, the main concern of real estate companies is no longer just horizontal expansion and increasing the number of projects, but the ability to anticipate shifts and changes; the demand for integrated development that takes into account the quality of life, operational efficiency, and sustainability is increasing.
+From quantitative expansion to smart selection, the primary concern for real estate companies is no longer merely horizontal expansion and increasing the number of projects, but rather the ability to anticipate shifts and changes; as demand grows for integrated development that prioritizes quality of life, operational efficiency, and sustainability.

-This year will be different, as the tech ecosystem needs to invest in human capital, as it is not complete without qualified cadres.
-Poll conducted by Amlak newspaper« The speakers stressed that in 2026, artificial intelligence in their companies will move from luxury to necessity, as the year is a turning point in the adoption of real estate technologies, as investment decisions are no longer dependent on individual mood, and according to the survey, data and artificial intelligence have become critical tools to reduce risk, increase pricing efficiency, and avoid losses before they occur.
-The use of automation is increasing efficiency and accuracy of decisions and minimizing human error, with PropTech emerging more strongly in the areas of marketing, valuation, and asset management.
+This year will be different; the technical ecosystem needs to invest in human capital, as it cannot be complete without qualified personnel, as confirmed by a survey conducted by the real estate newspaper «Amlak» revealed that companies will focus on building an ambitious team that achieves the organization’s overall vision, Speakers emphasized that artificial intelligence in their companies will shift in 2026 from a luxury to an absolute necessity, as the year marks a decisive turning point in the adoption of real estate technologies; investment decisions no longer depend on individual whims, According to the survey, data and artificial intelligence have become critical tools for reducing risk, improving pricing efficiency, and preventing losses before they occur.
+The use of automation also contributes to enhancing efficiency and decision-making accuracy while reducing human error, with PropTech emerging more strongly in the areas of marketing, valuation, and asset management.

-It is hoped that real estate legislation will continue to play a pivotal role in controlling the rhythm of the market and striking a delicate balance that protects the rights of all parties, as the updated laws contribute to bridging the gap between supply and demand and meeting the various desires of buyers.
+It is hoped that real estate legislation will continue to play a pivotal role in regulating market dynamics and creating a delicate balance that protects the rights of all parties, as updated laws help bridge the gap between supply and demand and meet the diverse needs of buyers.

-We expect that the next phase will witness the issuance of new regulatory updates aimed at enhancing the maturity of the market and accelerating its recovery, which will reflect positively on the attractiveness of the investment environment.
-Under these new developments, the market will become more transparent and clear in all transactions and trades, as the integration of the various systems contributes to raising the level of confidence and credibility, transforming the sector into a safe and stable environment that serves both local and foreign investors.
+We expect the coming period to see the issuance of new regulatory updates aimed at enhancing market maturity and accelerating its recovery, which will positively impact the attractiveness of the investment environment.
+With these developments, the market will become more transparent and clear in all transactions and trades, as the integration of different regulations helps raise the level of trust and credibility, transforming the sector into a safe and stable environment that serves both local and foreign investors alike.